 Plan for 30+ Years of Retirement

 Underestimating your life expectancy is one way to set yourself up to run out of money.
 People are living longer than previous generations, so Kiplinger recommends planning for at least 30 years of retirement.
-In fact, TCRS found most respondents anticipate living to age 90.
+In fact, the Transamerica Center for Retirement Studies (TCRS) found most respondents anticipate living to age 90.
 However, they may not be building a large enough nest egg.

 While workers estimate they’ll need $500,000 in retirement savings, the survey found the median amount of money in retirement savings is currently $144,000 for Baby Boomers, $64,000 for Gen Xers, and $23,000 for millennials.
 Of course, that’s not the whole story.
 Things like Social Security benefits and downsizing can help shore that up.